Applications for fall 2016 will be accepted from January 11th, 2016 to March 4th, 2016.

 Become a radiation therapist with Fairview’s certificate program at University of Minnesota Medical Center

-As a radiation therapist, you will be an integral member of the care team, administering very precise and accurate radiation therapy to treat cancer.
+As a radiation therapist, you will be an integral member of the radiation oncology team, administering very precise and accurate radiation treatments.

-Because you will interact with cancer patients for weeks at a time, your sense of professionalism, compassion and sensitivity are as vital to your job as your clinical knowledge.
+Because you will interact with cancer patients for weeks at a time, your sense of professionalism, compassion and sensitivity are as vital to your job as your clinical and technical knowledge.

-Learn to work successfully in a radiation oncology setting by participating in one of Fairview's two certificate tracks.
+Learn to work successfully in a radiation oncology setting by participating in one of our two certificate tracks.

 Track I and Track II certificate programs in radiation therapy